openforcefield/qca-dataset-submission/submissions/2023-11-02-OpenFF-multi-Br-ESP-Fragment-Conformers-v1.0/README.md

 * `dataset.smi`: Smiles strings for dataset molecules
 * `generate-dataset.ipynb`: Notebook describing dataset generation and submission
 * `filtered-cl-esps-replaced-with-br.smi`: Input SMILES
+* `input-environment.yaml`: Environment file used to create Python environment for the notebook
+* `full-environment.yaml`: Fully-resolved environment used to execute the notebook.

 ## Metadata